Company secretaries work in a strategic and influential way to ensure that a company operates within the law and abides

-Gaining chartered status with ICSA is one of the most popular routes to developing a successful career in this area, and requires tenacity and dedication.
-Later, when you've reached a senior level, with eight years' relevant experience or more, you can apply to become a Fellow of ICSA (FCIS).
+Gaining chartered status with The Chartered Governance Institute UK & Ireland (CGI) is one of the most popular routes to developing a successful career in this area and requires tenacity and dedication.

 Support with career development varies between employers.
-ICSA offers support through a range of resources, workshops, seminars, conferences and special interest groups, which help professionals in specific sectors share working practices and support each other.
+CGI offers support through a range of resources, workshops, seminars, conferences and special interest groups, which help professionals in specific sectors share working practices and support each other.

-It's important that you keep up to date with developments in legislation throughout your career by reading professional journals (such as ICSA's Governance & Compliance magazine and website) and newsletters.
+It's important that you keep up to date with developments in legislation throughout your career by reading professional journals, such as CGI's Governance & Compliance magazine, and newsletters.
 Networking and sharing working practices with other company secretaries, both formally and informally, is also recommended.

 Geographical mobility can be helpful for career development, particularly in the early stages.
 With experience, it's possible to progress to board level or move into a directorate head or department head role.
 Alternatively, you can set up a business advising clients, act as company secretary for small companies, or work as a company formation agent.